minprog-platforms/project-mousssssaaaaaaa/README.md

 ## Solution sketch
 ###### Summary
 This application will hopefully make the user more exicted to interact with his or her bucketlist.
-The user will receive new goals from time to time to be completed for reward choosen by the user.
+The user will receive new goals from time to time to be completed for a reward choosen by the user.

 ###### Visual sketch
 1. The first view is the homepage which shows the current bucket list goals.
 The user can also add a new goal by pressing the top button.